 The dreaded pink slip

 Getting laid off from a job is never fun.
-When it comes out of the blue with no warning or two-weeks notice, it will be shocking.
+It will be shocking when it comes out of the blue with no warning or two weeks’ notice.
 You need a way to pay your bills until you get another job.

 A job with distance

 Your next job may be four states away.
 Moving will not be cheap.
-Those are expenses you may have to cover yourself, at least in part.
+You may have to cover those expenses, at least in part.
 The last thing you want is for that new job to sink you further into debt.

-Sure you can ignore all the warning signs of impending car trouble, but when your car gives up and breaks down, you’ll have a problem.
+Sure, you can ignore all the warning signs of impending car trouble, but you’ll have a problem when your car gives up and breaks down.
 If you think auto maintenance is expensive, wait until you see the cost of repairs.

 Natural disasters—who knows what form this type of emergency will take?
-There is no place on earth immune from natural disaster, many of which come without much warning.
-That’s why you need to have money stashed away, just in case.
+No place on earth is immune from natural disasters, many of which come without much warning.
+That’s why you must have money stashed away, just in case.